LeanerCloud/AutoSpotting/README.md

 AutoSpotting is the leading open source spot market automation tool, optimized towards quick/easy/frictionless adoption of the EC2 spot market at any scale.

+It's being used by thousands of users around the world, from companies of all shapes and sizes, in aggregate probably saving them in the tens of millions of dollars monthly as per our current estimations.

-It is usually set up to monitor existing long-running AutoScaling groups with minimal configuration changes(often just tagging them, but even that can be avoided by using their existing tags), yielding the usual 70%-90% Spot cost savings but in a better integrated, more cost effective and easier to adopt way than the alternative tools and solutions.
+It is usually set up to monitor existing long-running AutoScaling groups, replacing their instances with Spot instances with minimal configuration changes.

+Often all it needs is just tagging them with `spot-enabled=true`, but even that can be avoided in some cases, yielding the usual 70%-90% Spot cost savings but in a better integrated and easier to adopt way than other alternative tools and solutions, especially if you run infrastructure that for whatever reasons you can't afford to update to Spot by other means.

 ## How does it work? ##

-Once installed and enabled by tagging to run against existing on-demand AutoScaling groups, AutoSpotting gradually replaces their on-demand instances with cheaper spot instances that are at least as large and identically configured to the group's members, without changing the group launch
+Once installed and enabled to run against existing on-demand AutoScaling groups, AutoSpotting gradually replaces their on-demand instances with cheaper spot instances that are at least as large and identically configured to the group's members, without changing the group launch